 A wonderful ‘straight-friendly’ bar and restaurant with relaxed street-side dining.
 Perfect for a casual dinner and people watching or cocktails to start your night off, we loved the vibe here and think Bee Bar is quintessentially Gothenburg.

-Enjoy relaxed service with fun staff, delicious Swedish and international cuisine and affordable prices – especially give its prime location.
+Enjoy relaxed service with fun staff, delicious Swedish and international cuisine, and affordable prices – especially given its prime location.
 Some dishes are always on the menu while others are replaced as the season’s change – they call it diversity, and love it in people as much as in food.
-Something fun is always happening on Bee, whether it’s a late-night party, wine tasting, parade, premiere or just boisterous after-work drinks – there is never a bad time to come here.
+Something fun is always happening on Bee, whether it’s a late-night party, wine tasting, parade, premiere, or just boisterous after-work drinks – there is never a bad time to come here.

 The kitchen is open every day from 11:30 til 22:00, but the bar stays open till 3 am on the weekends.
 If you want to experience more of Gay Gothenburg, Greta’s – the cities only gay club – is just around the corner.